Raghuttama Tirtha

-Raghuttama Tirtha (Sanskrit:रघूत्तम तीर्थ); IAST:Śrī Raghūttama Tīrtha) (c.1527 – c.1596) (Note: These dates are based on the book, "A History of Indian Philosophy: Volume 4" by Surendranath Dasgupta), was an Indian philosopher, scholar, theologian and saint.
-He was also known as Bhavabodhacharya.
-His oeuvre include commentaries on the works of Madhvacharya and Jayatirtha.
-He served as the fourteenth pontiff of Madhvacharya Peetha - Uttaradi Math from 1535 to 1596.
-(Note: These dates are based on the book, "A History of Indian Philosophy: Volume 4" by Surendranath Dasgupta) He is considered to be one of the important seers in the history of Dvaita school of thought.
-His shrine at Manampoondi attracts thousands of visitors every year.
+Raghuttama Tirtha (Sanskrit:रघूत्तम तीर्थ); IAST:Śrī Raghūttama Tīrtha) (c.1527 – c.1596) (Note: These dates are based on the book, "A History of Indian Philosophy: Volume 4" by Surendranath Dasgupta), also called Bhavabodhacharya, was a Hindu philosopher, scholar, polemicist, commentator, theologian and saint.
+He served as the fourteenth pontiff of the Uttaradi Matha from 1535 until 1596 and is regarded as an important figures in the lineage of Madhvacharya.
+(Note: These dates are based on the book, "A History of Indian Philosophy: Volume 4" by Surendranath Dasgupta) His pontificate coincided with a period of political and institutional change following the decline of the Vijayanagara Empire.
+He is considered to be one of the important and great seers in the history of Dvaita school of thought.
+He developed the monastic and scholarly institutions of the Uttaradi Matha to support centers of religious and philosophical learning.